-Recently a fellow in our Wednesday class asked, “Why do some people teach miraculous gifts have ceased?”
+Recently a fellow in our Wednesday class at a senior facility asked, “Why do some people teach miraculous gifts have ceased?”
 Several others piped in with comments like, “Why would anyone try to limit God’s power?”

 In our world today some will deny any miracle is possible either now or in history.
 Yet for others, miracles continue to occur perhaps even daily.
 Then there is a third group who deeply believes in God’s power to operate in miraculous ways, yet they suggest that miraculous gifts have ceased.
 Why do they believe this?

 Their response to the question, “why do you desire to limit God’s power?” might come as a surprise.
 Most likely they would affirm they have no desire to limit how God works.
 In fact, they would probably claim that if God wants to do something miraculous he could.
 Instead of denying God’s power, they will insist that they are trying to faithfully understand what God has indicated through scripture about how he has chosen to work in our world.